hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - secure applications by expressly allowing particular application traffic
     - by default, denying all other traffic
     - the foundation of <span style="color: #bb6600;">zero-trust security model</span> for application workloads in the data center and cloud
     - monitor continuously for compliance deviations to ensure the segmentation policy up to date as the application behavior change
+    - environments apply a zero-trust model and specify how applications on different servers or containers can communicate
   - generating accurate microsegmentation policy
     - application dependency mapping to discover the relationships between different application tiers and infrastructure services
     - supports “what-if” policy analysis using real-time data or historical data to assist in the validation and risk assessment of policy application pre-enforcement to ensure ongoing application availability